Master Theses

 MORAL BUSINESSES

 Social impact is a focal point for some for-profit businesses: Tony’s Chocolonely is seeking to revolutionize an industry that’s been benefitting from child labor, Ben & Jerry’s has been fighting for human rights for decades, Beyond Meat has set out to remove animal suffering from consumers’ diet and Patagonia arguably is passing on sales in favor of sustainability.
 Such a moral stance may be in contrast to the necessary evils of doing business as also moral companies may lay off personnel, engage in aggressive competitive tactics or exploit legal loopholes.
 How do consumers perceive such actions?
-Are moral businesses forgiven more easily or are moral businesses held to higher standards across all aspects of doing business?
+Are moral businesses forgiven more easily for deliberate transgressions or are moral businesses held to higher standards across all aspects of doing business?
 How should moral businesses communicate such practices?
 Do consumers feel wronged if a moral business engages in immoral actions that do not directly affect consumers?

 Related literature

 Muldoon, J., Davis, P. E., Bendickson, J. S., McDowell, W. C., & Liguori, E. W. (2022).
 Paved with good intentions: Moral disengagement and social entrepreneurship.
-Journal of Innovation & Knowledge, 7(4), 100237.
+Journal of Innovation & Knowledge, 7(4), 100237

 Effron, D. A., & Monin, B. (2010).
-Letting people off the hook: When do good deeds excuse transgressions?.
-Personality and social psychology bulletin, 36(12), 1618-1634.
+Letting people off the hook: When do good deeds excuse transgressions?
+Personality and social psychology bulletin, 36(12), 1618-1634

 Related literature